Move cars off the lot faster than you can drive them

 Consider all areas of the dealership the customer may have dealt with

 By asking about every aspect of the buying experience — from your website, to the inventory, the receptionist, and even the cleanliness of the bathrooms — you should eventually begin to get a better picture of where things are (and aren’t) going right for customers.
-They may point out small issues you never would have noticed without their help.
+They may point out small issues you would never have noticed without their help.
 Here are some sample questions to get started:

 - Who was your primary sales associate?